Mercerenies/a-turtles-troll/README.md

 * A Turtle's Troll is now built for Minecraft 1.17 against the latest Spigot API
+* Cakes spawn in the wild and, when eaten, grant one of several random effects
 * Explosive arrows can be crafted with arrows and gunpowder
 * Wither skeletons spawn with full diamond armor now
 * Moss generates in all overworld chunks and spreads rapidly